 The likelihood of contamination for this property has been classified as Unlikely.
-This classification reflects Delta's subjective view of risk based on information it reviewed and is not a statement of fact.
 The site was previously used as a commercial store and dance pavilion.
 As such, property contamination beyond background levels typical in Chicago is not anticipated.
 However, based on the building age the presence of asbestos and/or lead-based paint is likely.
 While the current owners have indicated that they are only interested in leasing the property, if a transfer of ownership were to be discussed, a potential purchaser/new owner should still conduct a formal Phase I environmental site assessment in accordance with ASTM standards to establish liability protection.